 - Economic anxiety: We worry about losing our jobs in the current economic climate.

 - Technology: We use devices that make us “always-on”.

 But as we’ve written before, the negative effects of overworking are serious and far-reaching, from our health and well-being to our productivity.
-And, somewhat ironically, it doesn’t even help us get ahead.
+While under-working can lead to anxiety about the safety of your job.

-So is there a magic number then for work hours in a month or week?
-Let’s take a look.
+So is there a magic number then for how many hours you should work in a month or week?